Mikeysax/mikey/README.md

 #### <strong>Version History:</strong>

+<strong>Current 1.3.0</strong>: Generating files also generate corresponding tests.
+Switched testing files to .test.js to keep with consistency of other aspects of mikey.
+Previous generated projects will need to switch test script in package.json to be compatible with newly generated tests.
+Added new container template.

-<strong>Current 1.2.4</strong>: Project Template uses enzyme for testing.
+<strong>1.2.4</strong>: Project Template uses enzyme for testing.

 <strong>1.1.8</strong>: New CLI Commands which are direct and logical, testing integrated in Project Creation Template.
 README reflects all changes for New CLI Commands and movement towards Mikey as a Framework.